thankscitizen/opentdf/examples/web-app/README.md

 This will sync the file contents on all file changes, and execute `pip install` when the requirements change.

-But this doesn't build the service, as Tilt builds a k8s resource graph and there is no correponding kuberenetes deployment.
+But this doesn't build the service, as Tilt builds a k8s resource graph and there is no correponding kubernetes deployment.
 So we must add that with a little k8s yaml:

 ```yaml
 apiVersion: apps/v1